mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 the driver MUST report an error during URI option parsing.

 The API for initializing TopologyType using language-specific native options is not specified here.
 Drivers might already have a convention, e.g. a single seed means Single, a setName means ReplicaSetNoPrimary, and a list of seeds means Unknown.
-There are variations, however:
-In the Java driver a single seed means Single, but a **list** containing one seed means Unknown, so it can transition to replica-set monitoring if the seed is discovered to be a replica set member.
+There are variations, however: In the Java driver a single seed means Single, but a **list** containing one seed means Unknown, so it can transition to replica-set monitoring if the seed is discovered to be a replica set member.
 In contrast, PyMongo requires a non-null setName in order to begin replica-set monitoring, regardless of the number of seeds.
-This spec does not imply existing driver APIs must change as long as all the required features are somehow supported.
+This spec does not cover language-specific native options that a driver may provide.

 Initial setName
 ~~~~~~~~~~~~~~~